hyperledger/firefly-fir/text/0012-namespace-isolation.md

 This namespace is shared with one or more other FireFly nodes.
 It requires three types of communication plugins - blockchain, data exchange, and shared storage.
-Organization and node identities must be claimed with an identity broadcast when joining the namespace, which establishes credentials for blockchain and data exchange communication.
+Organization and node identities must be claimed with an identity broadcast when joining the namespace, which establishes credentials for blockchain and off-chain communication.
 Shared objects can be defined in the namespace (such as datatypes and token pools), and details of them will be implicitly broadcast to other members.

 This type of namespace is used when multiple parties need to share on- and off-chain data and agree upon